CAN WE TRUST OURSELVES WITH POWER? THE NEED FOR POWER INTELLIGENCE (KEYNOTE)

 production.
 Her background in performance has built a skill set unique to guiding people into finding their truth, exploring presence, and using their voice for authentic

 by Kerryn Velleman

-Contemporary research is increasingly indicating that a strong coaching culture, particularly among management peers, is positively correlated with employee engagement and financial performance (Corporate Leadership Council 2015, International Coaching Federation, Human Capital Institute 2016).
-For leaders, change agents and mentors who aim to support others to learn, coaching provides a safe, reflective space that fosters insight, identifies and re-shapes self-limiting beliefs and encourages action through exploration and inquiry.
-Whilst leaders at all levels consistently rank coaching as a powerful learning vehicle to support their development and lead change effectively, coaching is rarely embedded in every-day workplace conversations.
-Too often, time-poor professionals default to a ‘telling’ style in attempts to quickly resolve problems or expedite work processes.
-Similarly, collaboration efforts typically involve offering advice or one’s storehouse of insights.
-These well-meaning, but misguided attempts to use one’s ‘power’ of expertise or authority to ‘teach’ can limit others’ capacity to find their own solutions and become independent learners.
-In contrast, teams, organisations and communities that create a genuine coaching culture enable feedback to be heard about how leaders, at all levels, can navigate the complex interplay of personal, professional, relational and contextual factors to build trust, and engagement in a VUCA world.
+Contemporary research increasingly indicates that a strong coaching culture is positively correlated with employee engagement and financial performance.
+Whilst leaders at all levels consistently rank coaching as a powerful vehicle to drive change, coaching is rarely embedded in everyday workplace conversations.
+Too often, time- poor professionals resort to well-meaning, but misguided attempts to use one’s ‘power’ of expertise or authority to ‘teach’ ultimately limiting capacity to grow independent learners.
+In contrast, organisations that successfully embed coaching into leadership peer conversations are able to navigate the complex interplay of personal, professional, relational and contextual challenges to build trust, and engagement in a VUCA world.

 THE POWER ISSUE IN AGILE TRANSFORMATION